PX4/PX4-user_guide/en/debug/profiling.md

 The profiler relies on GDB to run PX4 on the embedded target.
 So before profiling a target, you must have the hardware you wish to profile, and you must compile and upload the firmware to that hardware.
-You will then need a JTAG debugger, such as the DroneCode Probe, to run the GDB server and interact with the board.
+You will then need a [SWD (JTAG) Hardware Debugging Interface](../debug/swd_debug.md#debug-probes), such as the DroneCode Probe, to run the GDB server and interact with the board.

 You may also need to modify the contents of `poor-mans-profiler.sh` to point to the debugger.
+If using a DroneCode Probe, it should be plug and play.
+For other devices, you may need to change the script to point to your specific device.
-For example, with a Pixhawk 4 connected via USB, followed by a DroneCode Probe over USB, the following devices are enumerated in Ubuntu:
+For example, with a Pixhawk 4 connected via USB, along by a DroneCode Probe over USB, the following devices are enumerated in Ubuntu:

 ```
-usesr@ubuntu:~/PX4-Autopilot$ ls -alh /dev/serial/by-id/
+user@ubuntu:~/PX4-Autopilot$ ls -alh /dev/serial/by-id/
 total 0
 drwxr-xr-x 2 root root 100 Apr 23 18:57 .
 drwxr-xr-x 4 root root  80 Apr 23 18:48 ..